terascope/elasticsearch-assets/docs/asset/operations/elasticsearch_bulk.md

 Although not needed for `index` bulk requests, setting the `_key` on the record will create the new record with that id as opposed to one that is automatically generated for you.

-When using the elasticsearch_reader or the elasticsearch_reader_api to fetch records, the `_key` will automatically be set to the elasticsearch records _id.
+When using the elasticsearch_reader or the elasticsearch_reader_api to fetch records, the `_key` will automatically be set to the elasticsearch records `_id`.
 You can use other processors to remove or alter that if it is not wanted.

 ## Usage

 ### Send index batch request, setting the _id of the records

 By default we make an index bulk request, since the records have a `_key`, that is used as the new elasticsearch _id of the record

 Example Job

 ```json
 {
     "name" : "testing",